chiru-labs/PBT/README.md

 From the [Azuki](https://twitter.com/AzukiOfficial) team.
 **Chiru Labs is not liable for any outcomes as a result of using PBT**, DYOR.
 Repo still in beta.

+Note: the frontend library for chip signatures can be found [here](https://github.com/chiru-labs/pbt-chip-client).

 ## Resources

 -   [pbt.io](https://www.pbt.io/)